 Since joining RWJF in 1995, he was part of a team that designed the Foundation’s communications and advocacy strategy for tobacco control.
 He helped establish the Connect project to build relationships between Foundation grantees and policy-makers; the Broadcast Health Series, providing regular content and Foundation experts to television and radio stations throughout the country; and, the Sports Philanthropy Project and RWJF Steve Patterson Award for Excellence in Sports Philanthropy which harnesses the power of professional sports to improve health and strengthen communities.

-Prior to joining the Foundation, Marx was manager of public policy communications for the American Heart Association (AHA) where he developed strategies for the AHA’s public policy goals that helped achieve the smoking ban on domestic airline flights, food labeling reform, and increased federal funding for heart and stroke research at the National Institutes of Health.
+Prior to joining the Foundation, Joe was manager of public policy communications for the American Heart Association (AHA) where he developed strategies for the AHA’s public policy goals that helped achieve the smoking ban on domestic airline flights, food labeling reform, and increased federal funding for heart and stroke research at the National Institutes of Health.
 He cites the policy and social norm changes that have saved millions of lives by reducing smoking and exposure to secondhand smoke, and his collaboration with colleagues on that work at AHA and RWJF, as among his most gratifying contributions to better health.

 Joe has produced documentary films on black history and jazz in Washington, D.C., including the 1987 Emmy award-winning documentary “7th & T,” which aired on PBS.
 He has worked as a reporter for the Washington City Paper.
 He also speaks publicly on his personal experience with cancer.